Virginia Watercraft Owner's Guide

 Change in Status or Change of Mailing Address

 If a registered watercraft is sold, destroyed, abandoned, or stolen, or if there is a change in your mailing address, you are required by law to report this information within 15 days in writing to the DGIF Boat Section.
 A "Notification of Change of Status of a Numbered Vessel" form is available at all the locations where the application is available (see "Titling and Registering Your Watercraft") as well as this website.
 The notification can be mailed to the address on the form or emailed to firstname.lastname@example.org.

 You must have a valid registration card or a Temporary Certificate of Registration on the vessel before your watercraft may legally be operated on public waters.
 The three-year registration card is the official document of registration for your watercraft and once it has been issued, it must be carried aboard the watercraft while in use.
 If you purchased a used watercraft with valid, current registration, you may operate the vessel for 30 days from the date of purchase provided you carry a dated bill of sale and the former owner's valid registration card.

 Display of Registration Numbers

-The number issued to your watercraft appears on the registration and is to be displayed on each side of the forward half of the vessel in block letters, at least 3" in height, and contrasting in color with hull or background.
-They may be painted or attached to the watercraft, must read from left to right and must always be legible.
+The number issued to your watercraft appears on the registration and is to be displayed on each side of the forward half of the vessel in block letters, at least 3 inches in height, and contrasting in color with hull or background.
+They may be painted or attached to the watercraft, must read from left to right, and must always be legible.

-A space or hyphen must separate both the "VA" symbol and the letter suffix from the numerals.
+A space or hyphen must separate both the "VA" abbreviation and the letter suffix from the numerals.